HTS Bioinf - Process for updates to production pipelines

 .

-Discuss with a bioinformatician in production if that VM is available.
+Discuss with a bioinformatician in production if that VM is actually available.

 Versioning and hotfixes